Bardiya: In Herodotus' Histories

-In Ctesias' Persika
+In Ctesias' Persica

 Ctesias' version (c.
 400 BC) runs as follows (XI/F9.8 and XII/F13.11-17, via Photius Bibl.
 72): King Cyrus, as he lay dying, appointed his elder son, Cambyses, to the throne and appointed his younger son, Tanyoxarces, governor of the provinces of Bactria, Chorasmia, Parthia, and Carmania.
 Shortly after Cambyses ascends the throne, a certain Sphendadates who had been whipped by Tanyoxarces for some offence, informs Cambyses that his brother is plotting against him.
 As proof of this he declares that Tanyoxarces would refuse to come if summoned.

 When Tanyoxarces does not immediately accede to the summons, Cambyses begins to believe Sphendadates, who then begins to slander Tanyoxarces more freely.
 By the time Tanyoxarces finally arrives, Cambyses is determined to put him to death, but hesitates.
 Sphendadates suggests that, since he (Sphendadates) looks very much like Tanyoxarces, he could take the prince's place.
 Cambyses agrees, and Tanyoxarces is killed by being forced to drink bull's blood.
 Sphendadates then takes the place as governor of the eastern provinces.

 Five years later, while in Babylon, Cambyses accidentally wounds himself in the thigh, and dies eleven days later.
 Upon hearing of Cambyses death, Sphendadates (alias Tanyoxarces) returns to the capital and succeeds Cambyses.
 Meanwhile, Izabates, a confidant of Cambyses who knew of the killing of Tanyoxarces, is on his way with the body of Cambyses.
 Upon arriving at the capital and finding Sphendadates on the throne, Izabates exposes the fraud.
 Then, seven noblemen (among them Darius) conspire against Sphendadates.
 The seven are admitted to the palace by a co-conspirator, where Sphendadates is then killed.
 The seven then decide to hold a contest whereby whichever of them got his horse to neigh first after sunrise shall become king.
 Darius gets his horse to be the first to neigh (F13.17: "the result of a cunning stratagem") and he ascends the throne.

 Modern view

-Most modern historians do not consider Darius' version of events convincing, and assume that the person who ruled for a few months was the real son of Cyrus, and that the story of his impersonation by a magus was an invention of Darius to justify his seizure of the throne.
+Most modern historians do not consider Darius' version of events convincing, and assume that the person who ruled for a few months was Bardiya, the real son of Cyrus, and that the story of his impersonation by a magus was an invention of Darius to justify his seizure of the throne.

-The key argument against a fabrication is that there is no evidence for it, and lacking further discoveries that view "must remain hypothetical".
-However, the idea that Gaumata was a fabrication is nonetheless appealing because "it was vital for a man like Darius, who had no particular rights to the throne, to invent a character (Gaumāta) condemned for his acts against gods and men."
+Shahbazi describes this view as a "fantasy of revisionist historians fond of sensationalism", and according to Dandamayev it "must remain hypothetical".
+However, the idea that Gaumata was a fabrication is nonetheless appealing because "it was vital for a man like Darius, who had no particular rights to the throne, to invent a character (Gaumata) condemned for his acts against gods and men."
 There are some implausibilities in the official story, e.g. the impostor resembled the real Bardiya so closely that most of his wives did not spot the difference, except for queen Phaidyme.
-Darius often accused rebels and opponents of being impostors (such as Nebuchadnezzar III) and it could be straining credulity to say that they all were.
+Darius often accused rebels and opponents of being impostors (such as Nebuchadnezzar III) and it could be straining credibility to say that they all were.